garycal/Canada/README.md

 they may actually be made in Canada and ok to buy.
 If somebody is able to integrate this with a database of some kind, please do it.
 I would love for this to be more accurate.

+This plug-in only works for Instacart -- for now.
+Feel free to modify it to work on other sites.
+The whole idea is to make it easier for people shopping online to quickly identify and select the Canadian product.

+Canada needs to diversity its trading partners.
+It can never again let itself be vulnerable to a devestating economic attack by any single country -- no matter how longstanding the alliance with that country has been.
+Once your neighbor has set fire to your house once, you need to take steps to prevent it from happening again.